-NOTE: An MSU student enrolled in a Program of Study NOT detailed above (such as, second masters, third baccalaureate, etc.) may also be eligible to receive financial aid.
+NOTE: MSU students enrolled in a Program of Study NOT detailed above (such as, 2nd Masters, 3rd Baccalaureate, etc...) may also be eligible to receive financial aid.
 Contact the MSU-FAO for complete details and eligibility requirements.

 TYPES OF FINANCIAL AID